Geometry of orofacial neuromuscular signals: speech articulation decoding using surface electromyography: Introduction

 \section{Introduction}

-Individuals who lose intelligible speech output due to disease or damage of the articulators must learn new ways to communicate.
-Noninvasive brain-body-computer interfaces might provide the means for people with dysarthria to communicate fluently and with a naturalistic voice as demonstrated by \cite{gaddy2021improved}.
-Among the modalities to capture ``silent'' speech information, neuromotor interfaces such as sEMG show great promise as such systems can work in many realistic environments, e.g. in noisy backgrounds or with visual occlusion, where traditional methods based on video (such as generating audio from lip movements) may fail.
-In addition, neural interfaces encode rich information in multiple sensor nodes at different spatial locations and can detect subtle movements and gestures which may not be discernible with video or residual audio signals. \\\\ In this article, we record sEMG signals at multiple muscle locations on the neck, jaw, chin, and cheek for speech articulation decoding.
-Numerous muscles work in concert to produce a given articulation and these synergistic activation patterns are encoded across the spatially distributed sensor electrodes.
-We show that this rich spatial information embedded in multiple sensor nodes manifests non-Euclidean data structure that is amenable for analysis on a differentiable manifold of symmetric positive definite matrices equipped with a Riemannian metric. sEMG signals, due to their multivariate nature, display graph data structure that is defined by a set of orthogonal axes rather than functions sampled on 1-dimensional or 2-dimensional Euclidean grids, as is the case for audio signals and images, and the domain shift in sEMG across individuals is characterized by a change of basis.
+Electromyogram (EMG) signals gathered from the orofacial neuromuscular system during the silent articulation of speech in an alaryngeal manner can be synthesized into personalized audible speech, potentially enabling individuals without vocal function to communicate naturally.
+EMG based speech neuroprostheses show great promise as such systems can work in many realistic environments, e.g. in noisy backgrounds or with visual occlusion, where traditional methods based on video (such as generating audio from lip movements) may fail.
+In addition, neural interfaces encode rich information in multiple sensor nodes at different spatial locations and can detect subtle movements and gestures which may not be discernible with video or residual audio signals.

+In this article, we present methods for decoding speech articulation using EMG, focusing on the geometric structure of the data.
+We demonstrate that EMG signals are naturally embedded on a manifold of SPD matrices.
+Furthermore, we provide an algebraic interpretation of manifold-valued EMG data and show that EMG signals can be interpreted as a linear transformation of a Euclidean space of dimension $|\mathcal{V}|$, where \( |\mathcal{V}| \) denotes the number of EMG sensor nodes.

+We show that all articulations from a given individual result in similar transformations of this space, such that these transformations can be equivalently described using a common approximate eigenbasis matrix.
+Notably, different individuals have distinct eigenbases.
+Thus, the distribution shift of EMG signals across individuals can be characterized as a change of basis.

+Additionally, we open-source EMG data from 16 subjects performing various orofacial gestures and speech articulations, constituting the largest publicly available speech EMG dataset to date.
+The data can be downloaded from this open {\href{https://osf.io/ym5jd/}{\textsc{repository}}}, and the code is available on { \href{https://github.com/HarshavardhanaTG/geometryOfOrofacialNeuromuscularSystem}{\textsc{GitHub}}}.